 The theme of the program is How "People of Color" served in the Civil War.
 All in attendance at the program will see and hear facts concerning both military and non-combative service.

-Well known historical personages who will be be represented include Harriet Tubman and Frederick Douglass, but many others whose names are much less known will be presented.
+Well known historical personages, who will be be represented by living historians, include Harriet Tubman and Frederick Douglass, but many others whose names are much less known will be presented.
 The audience will hear interesting stories about the service of slaves as spies, guides, scouts, nurses, etc. In addition, courageous feats of several characters will be presented, such as the service of Robert Small, who delivered a Confederate gunboat filled with ammunition to a Union fleet.
 The program includes a brief description of the Battle of Olustee and the involvement of the three black units that fought in it: the Fifty-fourth Massachusetts Infantry, the Eighth United States Colored Troops, and the Thirty-fifth United States Colored Troops.

 A highlight of the program will be the closing remarks of abolitionist and former slave Frederick Douglass, portrayed by John H. Anderson, Jr. Listen to one of his presentations at the Filling the Gap Web site.